tungstencarbide/makesub/README.md

 makesub
 =======

-Program to manage novels written in a minimalist Markdown-style and covert them to LaTeX for use with the SFFMS module
+Program to manage novels written in a minimalist Markdown-style and convert them to LaTeX for use with the SFFMS module